Stallings automata for free-times-abelian groups: intersections and index: Examples

 According to our previous discussion, in order to compute (a Stallings automaton for) the intersection $\HH_1 \cap \HH_2$ we first compute respective Stallings automata $\Eti_{\!1},\Eti_{\!2}$ for $\HH_1$ and $\HH_2$, and then build its product $\Eti_{\!1} \times \Eti_{\!2}$; see \Cref{fig: enriched product example}.

 Note that the product $\Ati_{\!1} \times \Ati_{\!2}$ is disconnected and has a hanging tree not containing the basepoint.
-After removal, we obtain the core of the doubly-enriched product which we can normalize as follows (the arcs outside the chosen spanning tree are drawn with thicker lines):
+After removal, we obtain the core of the doubly-enriched product which can be normalized as follows (the arcs outside the chosen spanning tree are drawn with thicker lines):

 \begin{rem} The basis element $y^3 x y^{-2}\, \fta{}{c} \in \HH_1$ does not contribute to the core of the product $\Eti_{\!1} \times \Eti_{\!2}$.
 In a similar vein, the abelian labels $\vect{b},\vect{c}$ no longer appear in the normalized product core (\Cref{fig: normalized intersection scheme example}) and will not play any role in the intersection $\HH_1 \cap \HH_2$. \end{rem} So, we obtain a basis $\set{ w_1,w_2}$ for $\HH_1 \prF \cap \HH_2 \prF $, where $w_1 = x^6$ and $w_2 = y x^3 y^{-1}$.
 Let us now study the intersection $\HH_1 \cap \HH_2$ in light of \Cref{thm: Stallings = Cayley,thm: enriched Stallings computable}.
 According to the notation summarized in \Cref{fig: intersection diagram big}, we have $\matr{A_1} = \left( \begin{smallmatrix} \vect{a} \phantom{\vect{d}} \\ \vect{b}\\ \vect{c} \end{smallmatrix} \right) $, $\matr{A_2} = \left( \begin{smallmatrix} \vect{d} \\ \vect{0}\\ \end{smallmatrix} \right) $, $\matr{B_1} = \left( \begin{smallmatrix} 2&0 & 0\\ 1&0&0\\ \end{smallmatrix} \right) $, $\matr{B_2} = \left( \begin{smallmatrix} 3&0\\ 0&3\\ \end{smallmatrix} \right) $, and $\matr{D} = \left( \begin{smallmatrix} 2\vect{a} - 3 \vect{d}\\ \vect{a}\\ \end{smallmatrix} \right) $.
 We shall distinguish different cases depending on the values of the parameters $\vect{a},\vect{d} \in \ZZ^2$, and the subgroups~$L_1,L_2\,\leqslant \ZZ^2 $.